 Storytelling isn’t just for bedtime – when toddlers tell stories, it helps them develop long-term memories, and helps to improve their understanding of the world around them, and all of the ways it fits together.
 Storytelling uses other skills toddlers have been working hard to master, like communication, understanding of cause and effect, and an understanding of their own identities, and the identities of the people around them.
 And as they use these skills, they get stronger and stronger.

 The social aspect of telling stories together is just as important as any skill, though.
-When you and Baby tell a story together about the time you went on a certain trip, or had a specific adventure, it’s a way of strengthening your relationship, and building a family mythology which he can see how he fits into.
-This is true whether the story you tell together is about the day you brought him home from the hospital, or just something interesting the two of you saw on the way to the grocery store.
+When you and Baby tell a story together about the time you went on a certain trip, or had a specific adventure, it’s a way of strengthening your relationship, and building a family mythology which they can see how they fit into.
+This is true whether the story you tell together is about the day you brought them home from the hospital, or just something interesting the two of you saw on the way to the grocery store.

 Types of toddler storytelling